Bed bugs are really a nuisance for homeowners.

 Cedar oil (also called cedarwood oil) is an essential oil that is extracted from various types of conifers (like cedar, pine, and juniper trees).

-It’s mostly produced from the foliage but also can be derived from wood, roots, and stumps that are being left after logging of trees for timber.
+It’s mostly produced from foliage but also can be derived from wood, roots, and stumps that are being left after logging of trees for timber.

 Does Cedar Oil Kill Bed Bugs Fast?